 A vision to build the Church of Jesus Christ with new Home Churches made up of Christians is Biblical.

 Here is a typical example of Home Churches today:

-- Before the division, an apprentice leader is trained for the new cell that is to be formed.
+Before the division, an apprentice leader is trained to lead the new Home Church.